 Can you take plants in your checked bags?

-Plants can be packed in your checked bags, but you should consider the US Department of Agriculture (USDA) rules below if you are not traveling domestically within mainland US.
+Plants can be packed in your checked luggage, but you should consider the US Department of Agriculture (USDA) rules (see below) if you are not traveling domestically within mainland US.

-Packing plants in carry on or checked bags
+Packing plants in carry on luggage or checked luggage

-Taking plants safely in your checking bag requires some extra effort to make sure they arrive in good condition.
+Bringing live plants safely in your hand luggage or checked bag requires some extra effort to make sure they arrive in good condition.

 - If possible, prune the plant to make packing easier